vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 > swiftenv local DEVELOPMENT-SNAPSHOT-2016-05-31-a
 ```

-".swift-version" in current dir will point to:
+".swift-version" in the current directory will point to:

 ```
 > cat .swift-version